Real-time data visualization: Examples and best practices

 How to implement real-time data visualization in your product or platform?

-Building an effective real-time dashboards starts with more than just choosing the right tools.
-It’s about understanding what matters most to your users, how fast they need to respond to data, and how your system can support those expectations.
+Building an effective real-time dashboard starts with more than just choosing the right tools.
+It's about understanding what matters most to your users, how fast they need to respond to data, and how your system can support those expectations.

 1. Start with the business need